LemmyNet/lemmy-docs/src/en/administration/backup_and_restore.md

 # Restore from the .sql.gz backup
 gunzip < db_dump.sql  |  docker-compose exec -T postgres psql -U lemmy

+# Note: You may need to change the permissions on the postgres directory
+chown -R $USER volumes
+docker-compose restart postgres

+# Continue with the startup
+docker-compose up -d
 ```

 If you've accidentally already started the lemmy service, you need to clear out your existing database: